izzziz/izNotes/README.md

 - Put all the notes instances into an array and pass the whole array to the viewController.
 - When the user taps on a specific note from the tableView it opens up a detail viewController.
 - On the detail viewController the user can see the title/content and can edit, save or delete that note.
-- Then all that information makes its way to the NotesModel class so it can write that data to the database
+- Then all that information makes its way to the NotesModel class so it can write that data to the database.